Shyly

+Church of the Holy Trinity (1872) Shyly (Zbarazhsky urban community) Ternopil district, Ternopil region.

 Shyly (Шили) is a village in the Zbarazh urban hromada of the Ternopil Raion of Ternopil Oblast in Ukraine.

 History

 The village has been known from the 16th century.

 After the liquidation of the Zbarazh Raion on 19 July 2020, the village became part of the Ternopil Raion.